 Plan to Evacuate

-A wide variety of emergencies may cause an evacuation.
-In some instances you may have a day or two to prepare, while other situations might call for an immediate evacuation.
-Planning ahead is vital to ensuring that you can evacuate quickly and safely, no matter what the circumstances.
+Many kinds of emergencies can cause you to have to evacuate.
+In some cases, you may have a day or two to prepare while other situations might call for an immediate evacuation.
+Planning is vital to making sure that you can evacuate quickly and safely no matter what the circumstances.

 Before an Evacuation

 - Learn the types of disasters that are likely in your community and the local emergency, evacuation and shelter plans for each specific disaster.

 - Plan how you will leave and where you will go if you are advised to evacuate.